Rachel Daly

+A versatile player, since 2019 Daly has played in defence, midfield, and attack.
+With Leeds United she won the Premier League Cup in 2010; with Houston Dash she won the NWSL Challenge Cup in 2020, as well as the Golden Boot and MVP awards for the competition.
+In her first season with Aston Villa, Daly became the WSL Golden Boot winner, PFA Women's Players' Player of the Year, Player of the Season, was featured in the Team of the Year, and twice won the Player of the Month award for the 2022–23 season.
+She holds the joint record for most goals in a WSL season, with 22 goals.

+Playing at all youth levels for England, Daly scored her first senior international goal on her debut in June 2016.
+With England, she made 84 appearances, winning the Euro 2022 and the 2023 Women's Finalissima, and taking silver at the 2023 World Cup.

 College career

-Despite playing just three years for the St. John's University Red Storm, Daly set the school's career records for both goals (50) and points (111).
+Despite playing just three years for the St. John's University Red Storm from 2012 to 2015, Daly set the school's career records for both goals (50) and points (111).
 As a freshman, she did not see game action due to NCAA compliance regulations.
 During her second year, she played and started in all 21 games and set St. John's single-season records in goals (23) and points (50), becoming the program's first-ever player to be named a NSCAA All-American, after earning Second Team honours.

 As a junior, she was the team's leading player in points with 18, including eight goals and two assists.
 As a senior, she appeared in 20 games, making 19 starts, and finished as the leading scorer on the team with 19 goals and five assists for a total of 18 points.
 She became the first player in program history to be selected to the NSCAA All-America First Team and the first to be named a semifinalist for the Hermann Trophy.

 Club career

+Youth

+Coming from the youth department of Leeds United LFC, Daly initially played in the English League for Leeds United and Lincoln Ladies at a young age.
+She played for the W-League franchises Los Angeles Strikers and Los Angeles Blues in 2013 and 2014.
+With the latter she won the W-League championship with a clear 6–1 in the final over the Washington Spirit reserve team.
+After another season with WPSL participant SoCal FC, Daly took part in the college draft for the 2016 season of the NWSL after graduating.